grtn91/gsx-profile-manager/README.md

 - ✅ **One-Click Activation** – Instantly activate your preferred GSX profile by creating a symlink to the Virtuali GSX Profile folder.
 - ✅ **Intuitive Folder Navigation** – Expand, collapse, and organize your profiles with ease.

 Take control of your GSX profiles and optimize your ground handling experience today! ✈️

+If you like my work feel free to give a donation: [Paypal](https://www.paypal.com/donate/?hosted_button_id=TSPHNJJ58GEGN)